yeoshuheng/Projects/README.md

-# Stock price forecasting with stacked LSTM.
+# Stock price forecasting
+Forecasting of GOOG stock prices using stacked LSTM model, developed on jupyter notebook with Python 3 and Keras.